jimbraithwaite/jim/pages/living-with-leukaemia.md

 At 17, you are far enough along your mortal coil to have _just_ started to think about, to dream about, the life ahead of you, with little awareness - let alone anxiety - of your own mortality.
 That shit normally keeps its head down until much later in one's life.
 I was fast-tracked from the mind of a 17 year old, to somewhere approaching 70, without the space (of life) between to reflect, without the wisdom to deal with such thoughts, and without the comfort of a 'life-lived'.

-It's strange to feel geniuinely lucky to be alive.
+It's strange to feel genuinely lucky to be alive.
 That if modern medicine hadn't intervened, I wouldn't have seen 21.

 Cancer, so far, has been relatively kind to me - physically, at least.